kenilGamer/NoobDevelopers-ReimagineRound1/README.md

 4. **Explore the Site:**
    Open your browser and navigate to `http://localhost:5173` to see the site in action.

+## Created by
+Redesigned and Developed by Noob Developers Team😎
 ## Contributing

 We welcome contributions to enhance the functionality and design of our website.
 Please follow these steps: